eharvey71/edtech-platform-integration-bridge/docs/customization.rst

    :alt: Login Page
    :align: center

-   Customized Integration Brdige for use with Kaltura APIs
+   Customized Integration Bridge app for use with Kaltura APIs

 More to come ...